-"I have worked too hard to fail!
-It just can't work because I just put in the time.
+"I work too hard to fail!
+It just can't fail because I just put in the time.
 You just have to keep going and when you're at a low point and you're not sure why you're doing what you're doing you just have to push through."

 This is the Entrepreneur Way with Neil Ball, unlocking the secrets of successful entrepreneurs 7 days a week.
 Subscribe to our podcast, follow us on Twitter @neildball.
 Napoleon Hill said the power of the mastermind is the driving force.
-To discover how you can unlock the potential in your business using the power of a mastermind go to mastermindunlimited.com. and now here is your host Neil Ballco.
+To discover how you can unlock the potential in your business using the power of a mastermind go to mastermindunlimited.com and now, here is your host Neil Ball.

 Neil Ball: Hello it's Neil Ball here thank you so much for joining me today on the Entrepreneur Way.
 The Entrepreneur Way is about the entrepreneur's journey, the vision, the mindset, the commitment, the sacrifice, failures, and successes.
 I am so excited to bring you our special guest today, Rob Kessler.
 But before I introduce you to Rob I have a quote for you by Andre Agassi.
 "I question myself every day, that is what I still find motivating about this.
 I don't have the answers, I don't pretend that I do just because I won the match.
 Just keep fighting and maybe something good happens."

 The entrepreneur way asks the questions so we all get the inside inspiration and ideas to apply to our businesses.
 Rob welcome to the show.
 Are you ready to share your vision of the entrepreneur way with us?

 Neil: Thank you very much for coming on the show today Rob.

 Rob:Thank you for having me.